- Date : 03/05/2018

 What is third party liability car insurance?

-Third party liability is basically a risk cover whereby in case of an unfortunate event, your insurer will compensate you to the extent of your legal liability in such a situation.
-It is important to note that as per Section 146 of Motor Vehicles Act 1988, third party insurance is mandatory & one cannot ply a vehicle on Indian roads without this insurance.
+Basic third party liability is a risk cover whereby in case of an unfortunate event, your insurer will compensate you to the extent of your legal liability in such a situation.
+It is important to note that as per Section 146 of Motor Vehicles Act 1988, third party insurance is mandatory and one cannot ply a vehicle on Indian roads without this insurance.

 What does third party insurance cover?